tejaslankeshwar/communitycenter/README.md

 The project is configured for deployment on Vercel:

 1. Push your code to GitHub
-2. Connect your repository to Vercel
+2. Import your repository in Vercel
-3. Configure environment variables in Vercel dashboard
+3. Configure environment variables
 4. Deploy!

 ## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License